 The selections of Kesko’s grocery trade, Kespro, Kalatukku E. Eriksson and K-food stores do not contain species rated red in the traffic light rating system of WWF Finland's Seafood Guide (in Finnish).

 Kesko’s grocery trade, Kespro, Kalatukku E. Eriksson and K-food stores favour species with a green rating in their selections.
 Sustainable fish stocks and MSC and ASC certified suppliers are preferred when making selection decisions.
-K-food stores have more than 30 MSC and ASC certified fish counters.
+K-food stores have 39 MSC and ASC certified fish counters.
 Kespro and Kalatukku E. Eriksson have been granted the MSC and ASC certificates.